Member Organizations

 International Education Standards

-Under the Nepal Chartered Accountants Act 1997, as amended in 2004, the Institute of Chartered Accountants of Nepal (ICAN) is responsible for establishing initial professional development and continuing professional development (CPD) for its members.
+Under the Nepal Chartered Accountants Act 1997, the Institute of Chartered Accountants of Nepal (ICAN) is responsible for establishing and administering initial professional development (IPD) and continuing professional development (CPD) requirements for Chartered Accountants in the jurisdiction.

 -